palvarez89/palvarez89.github.io/cv.md

 - Team and technical leader responsibilities.
 - Created and maintained CI/CD pipelines in Jenkins, setting the best practices for all the teams.
 - Architected and implemented an RPC to communicate Python with legacy software in Matlab.
-- Developed Python libraries for flashing and loading code into the ANC board.
+- Developed Python libraries for flashing and loading code into the ANC development board.

 ### **Codethink** - Software and Systems Engineer